 Do we get the punt to ourselves?

 Yes!
 If you book online in advance, it’s always a private punt.
-We have a minimum of 2 adults for each booking.

 How many people can fit in the punt?